Damir Mužek

-Damir Mužek (born 8 April 1967) is a Croatian retired football midfielder.
+Damir Mužek (born 8 April 1967) is a Croatian former professional footballer who played as a midfielder.

 Career

-He played six years in Austria, and was a substitute for Martin Amerhauser in the 1994 UEFA Cup Final first leg for Casino Salzburg.
+Mužek played six years in Austria, and was a substitute for Martin Amerhauser in the 1994 UEFA Cup Final first leg for Casino Salzburg.
 He also played for Varteks, Slaven Belupo and Inter Zaprešić.

 In June 2020 he was announced sports director at NK Vrapče.

 Personal life

 His son Mateo played professionally in Kazakhstan, among others.